 SDSU Center for International Business Education and Research (CIBER)

-In 2018, SDSU CIBER was designated a national Center of Excellence and is proud to present initatives to link the workforce and information needs of U.S. business with the international education, language training, and research capacities of universities across the U.S. The Center is located in Fowler College of Business as part of the Center for Advancing Global Business and collaborates with colleges and universities throughout the world.
-SDSU CIBER is funded in part through a grant from the U.S. Department of Education.
+SDSU CIBER is a national center of excellence funded in part by a grant from the U.S. Department of Education.
+One of 15 centers nationwide, our center was one of the first five established in 1989 and assists in linking workforce and information needs of U.S. business with the international education, language training, and research capacities of universities across the U.S. The Center is located in Fowler College of Business as part of the Center for Advancing Global Business and collaborates with colleges and universities throughout the world.

 Centers for International Business Education and Research (CIBERs) were created by Congress under the Omnibus Trade and Competitiveness Act of 1988 to increase and promote the nation's capacity for international understanding and competitiveness.
 Administered by the US Department of Education underTitle VI, Part B of the Higher Education Act of 1965, the CIBER network links the manpower and technological needs of the United States business community with the international education, language training and research capacities of universities across the country.
 CIBERs serve as regional and national resources to business people, students, and teachers at all levels.